 How to choose a fibre broadband deal

-The sheer number of speeds, bundles, providers, home phones and optional extras make confusion the ever-changing UK broadband market’s only standing feature.
+The sheer number of speeds, bundles, providers, home phones and optional extras make the ever-changing UK broadband market somewhat confusing.
 While it’s fair to say that if you take the pot luck approach, chances are you’ll come out happy, you’ll never know how much happier you could have been had you put aside ten minutes of your time to read this section on how to choose.

 Further down this page, you’ll find a lot more in-depth stuff about individual providers – who’s best for what and so forth – but in terms of the information you actually need, this section is the only one that matters.
 So without further ado…

 1. Check what you can get in your postcode